MaartjePfauder/Thesis_Digital_Humanities/README.md

 ## Reproducibility Notes

 The full workflow can be inspected through the notebooks.
-Complete reproduction of the extraction and classification process requires access to the source/intermediate article files in `data/source_private/`.
+Complete reproduction of the extraction and classification process requires access to the source/intermediate article files.

 Recommended workflow order: